carlosquental/carlosquental.github.io/_posts/2023-09-14-what-is-a-til-blog-and-why-write-one.markdown

 Low barrier of entry, big output and good outcomes, a TIL Blog looks like a good time investment to me.

-If you decided to start a TIL Blog, share it with me!
+If you decide to start a TIL Blog, share it with me!